 Co-Vice President & Co-Treasurer

-Chanda lives in the Santa Rita Hills wine country of Northern Santa Barbara County in California.
-She helped manage and make wine at Clos Pepe Vineyards and Estate Winery from 1999 to 2015.
+Chanda lives on the Central Coast of California.
+She and her husband managed a popular vineyard and crafted boutique wine between 1999 and 2015.
 Chanda studied Equine Science at the University of Findlay in Ohio, worked as a veterinary technician for nearly a decade, and has also trained horses and dogs since childhood.
 She has used a service dog since 2005.
-Her current service dog in training, Peregrine, is becoming her constant guardian and lifeline.
-Working with him allows her to experience the world in ways that would be impossible without his help.
+Her current service dog in training, Kestrel, is becoming her constant guardian and lifeline.
+Working with her allows Chanda to experience the world in ways that would be impossible without her help.
 Chanda is a devoted advocate for service dogs helping people with mental illness, and is especially interested in clicker training, owner training, and service dog law.

 Elaine is a disabled mental health consumer from New England, and has been using a service dog since 2003.
 Elaine has a BA in Psychology.
 She is currently handler-training her third service dog, a Sheltie named Yvie, and has found this is the best way to continue in her recovery.
 She is dedicated to helping other people with mental illness learn about service dog laws, training, rights and responsibilities, and the psychiatric service dog lifestyle.

 Secretary, Co-Treasurer, & Director of Government Relations